Barnsley: Education

-Barnsley College is situated on a number of sites throughout the town centre, chiefly Old Mill Lane campus, SciTech Centre, Honeywell Sports campus, CUBE Construction Centre and STEM Centre.
-The University of Huddersfield has recently opened a campus in the town on Church Street beside Barnsley Town Hall.
-This is known as the University Campus Barnsley.
+Barnsley College is situated on a number of sites throughout the town centre, chiefly Old Mill Lane campus, SciTech Centre, Honeywell sports campus, CUBE Construction Centre and STEM Centre.
+The University of Huddersfield has recently opened a campus in the town on Church Street, beside Barnsley Town Hall; this is known as the University Campus Barnsley.

-All 14 secondary schools in Barnsley were demolished and replaced by academy education centres, named 'SuperSchools'.
-These new schools combined all the previous LEA run comprehensive schools in the area into newly PFI built academies under the Building Schools for the Future programme.
+All 14 secondary schools in Barnsley were demolished and replaced by academy education centres, named SuperSchools.
+These combined all the previous LEA run comprehensive schools in the area into newly PFI built academies under the Building Schools for the Future programme.